scharlau/rails-travelagent/README.md

 ### Testing
 There are both built-in tests, and the basics of an RSpec integration test.

 Rails generates tests by default with Minitest.
-Some of this code has now been modified to show what you can do with that after you put sample data into the fixtures.
-Only some of the tests have been edited to work smoothly by way of example.
+Some of this code has now been modified to show what you can do with tests after you put sample data into the fixtures.
+This application shows you that different tests need to be used to cover different aspects of the application.

+Only some of the standard Rails tests have been edited to work to provide examples.
+Due to the nature of unit testing, some tests only work when the user doesn't need to log into the application.
 These don't work with the application_controller before_action: sign_in? enabled.
-The RSpec test does. addresses_controller_test.rb harbours_controller_test.rb
+addresses_controller_test.rb
+harbours_controller_test.rb